DCC-EX/dcc-ex.github.io/docs/advanced-setup/wifi-mega.rst

 `How to install using the Arduino IDE <../get-started/arduino-ide.html>`_

-`I know what I'm doing, just point me to the dowloads page! <../download/commandstation.html>`_
+`I know what I'm doing, just point me to the downloads page! <../download/commandstation.html>`_

 Short Version of Network Setup
 ===============================